Puppy-parenting is an exciting time, but thanks to the myriad questions you’ll face, it is also quite challenging.

 The meats included in canned foods are often, yet not always, in a more “natural” state than those in kibbles.

-Most wet foods are richer in protein and fats than dry foods, which tend to have more carbohydrate content.
+Most wet foods are richer in protein and fats than dry dog food, which tend to have more carbohydrate content.

 Very long shelf-life while unopened.